 - Be aware of the signs of cyberbullying.
 If you are being cyberbullied, don’t be afraid to tell someone.
 You can talk to a parent, teacher, or counselor.
 You can also report cyberbullying to the website or app where it is happening.

 - Be careful about what you click on.
 Don’t click on links in emails or text messages from people you don’t know.
 These links could lead to malware or phishing scams.

 - Keep your devices secure.
 Use strong passwords and keep your software up to date.
 You should also install antivirus software on your devices.

 Scams are successful because people sometimes let down their guard.
 Hacks can happen when a security profile isn’t strong enough.
 Bad things happen to good people because the bad guys figure out a way to accomplish their goals.

+It is not your fault if you are a victim of an online hack or scam.
+It is not your fault if a virus infects your computer.
 If these things happen, you do need to take steps to recover from such an incident.
 Then use these tips to create a safer online experience for yourself and the ones you love.

 Remember, you are not alone.
 There are people who can help you stay safe online.
 If you have any questions or concerns, don’t hesitate to ask for help.